 Department Environmental Informatics (ENVINF)

 The Department of Environmental Informatics (ENVINF) was founded in February 2007.
-ENVINF is fostering a combination of Computational Mechanics and Applied Informatics with applications in Environmental Sciences.
+ENVINF fosters a combination of Computational Mechanics and Applied Informatics with applications in Environmental Sciences.

 - Computational Mechanics